Spring set to bring the heat as Hawke's Bay basks in warm end to winter

 "The north westerly increases further, reaching severe gale in exposed places south of Hastings overnight and on Tuesday morning," Adams said.

-"On Tuesday night the winds turn southerly and things will feel a lot cooler, with max temperatures down to around 12C degrees for a couple of days."
+"On Tuesday night the winds turn southerly and things will feel a lot cooler, with max temperatures down to around 12C for a couple of days."

 Wednesday is expected to start with showers in Napier, Hastings, Wairoa, Waipukurau and Mahia, before easing off as the day goes on.